Choosing A Trust To Fit Your Needs

 When choosing the right tools for an estate plan, you need to consider your situation and how you want to provide for the needs of your family after you're gone.
 For many people, this means preparing a will and leaving an inheritance to beneficiaries.
 For those with more complex estates or more challenging family needs, a trust is a perfect tool to prepare for the future.

-The right estate planning tools for families in Rochester Hills, Oakland Hills and communities throughout southeast Michigan.
+The right estate planning tools for families in Rochester Hills, Rochester, Troy, Lake Orion, Oxford, Oakland County, Macomb County and communities throughout southeast Michigan.
 Schedule your free 30-minute consultation today.

 In addition to choosing the right trust, you must also make sure it's prepared correctly.
 Failing to set up the right trust or draft certain provisions can eventually create legal burdens your loved ones will have to deal with down the road.
 At Bebout, Potere, Cox & Bennion, P.C., our attorneys have decades of experience drafting, managing and executing trusts, and we can help you too.